-Bordetella: One bordetella (kennel cough) oral vaccine is needed if your puppy will be going to puppy classes, a boarding kennel, the dog park, a groomer or going to other places where many dogs visit.
+Bordetella (kennel cough) vaccine is needed if your puppy will be going to puppy classes, a boarding kennel, the dog park, a groomer or going to other places where many dogs visit.
 Boosters are needed every 12 months.

 Fleas & Ticks

-Fleas and ticks are a problem in Shelbyville in all months except the coldest winter months.
+Fleas and tick prevention is recommended year round.
 It is much more cost effective to treat fleas before you have an infestation.
-Fleas cause discomfort to your puppy.
-Some puppies are allergic to flea bites and can get secondary skin infections due to licking, biting and scratching the affected area.
+Some pets are allergic to flea bites and can get secondary skin infections due to licking, biting and scratching the affected area.

 Every dog should be on monthly heartworm preventative to protect against heartworms as well as intestinal parasites.
 Monthly heartworm prevention should begin between 8 & 12 weeks of age.
 We will provide a puppy pack with a heartworm prevention tablet at your first visit.
 The heartworm preventatives are weight specific so we will prescribe one monthly pill at each visit until the weight has stabilized.
 Then we can prescribe a 6 or 12 month supply.
 Heartworm prevention is one of the easiest ways to protect your puppy.
 Heartworms can be treated, but the treatment can be quite expensive.